Mexico City, Mexico

 Quentin

-Best espresso I had.
+Best espresso in the city.
 Cool atmosphere, great location, good pastries (made fresh at their other location I think).
 Not sure why but there's almost always a ton of cute dogs around.

 Maximo